-Huddersfield Town v Barnsley
+Barnsley relegated after defeat at Huddersfield

 Post update

-Foul by Callum Brittain (Barnsley).
+Foul by Aaron Leya Iseka (Barnsley).

 Post update